-Our nation's greenhouse gas emissions and resulting climate change are leading to higher temperatures, recordsetting heat waves, and drier and more arid conditions in the West.
+Our nation's greenhouse gas emissions and resulting climate change are leading to higher temperatures, record setting heat waves, and drier and more arid conditions in the West.
 These conditions matched with underfunded forest management, outdated land use policies and practices, and more people living in fire-prone areas has led to catastrophic wildfires that affect more people.
 Since 2000, an average of 73,200 wildfires burned an average of 6.9 million acres, a figure which has nearly doubled the average annual acreage burned in the 1990s (3.3 million acres).
-In 2017 alone, wildfires burned 10 million acres.
+In 2017 alone, wildfires burned 10 million acres, which is an area larger than the state of Maryland.
 In addition, a new study has found that approximately 85% of wildfires are caused by human activity and one in three houses in the US resides in the wildland urban interface (approximately 44 million homes).